datacite/tasks/product_specifications/Cfh5kg_8/readme.md

 ## Problem

-A new version of the metadata schema has been released, and we need users to have access to it via our systems.
+A new version of the metadata schema has been released, and we need users to be able to access and make deposit of metadata using our systems.

 Problem Validation: [The metadata WG has already worked on validating the changes of the Schema](https://wiki.tib.eu/confluence/display/datacite/Agenda)

 closes: https://github.com/datacite/tasks/issues/43
 ## Proposed Solution

-Modify our services to handle schema version 4.4
+Modify our services to handle schema version 4.4 metadata deposits and acess.

 Solution Validation: [We have performed all minor changes activities in the past](https://github.com/datacite/schema/issues/56)